Rock Your Body: Composition and reception

-"Rock Your Body" has a running duration of four minutes and twenty-seven seconds.
+"Rock Your Body" runs for four minutes and twenty-seven seconds.
 The uptempo R&B, disco groove, soul infused song contains influences from both Michael Jackson and Stevie Wonder.
 The song incorporates tinny, "keyboard-set-to-emulate-clavichord" synthesizers of the Neptunes' late 90s productions, overlaid with "keys and a propulsive drum vamp".
 Timberlake makes use of his falsetto range, and Vanessa Marquez sings the female section.
 Alex Needham of NME noted the track to contain characteristics from material within Jackson's album Off the Wall (1979).

 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Rock Your Body" is written in the key of E minor and has a tempo of 101 beats per minute.
 It follows the chord progression of F/G-G/A-Em, with Justin Timberlake's vocal range spanning from the low note of B_{3} to the high note of D_{6}.
 Andy Kellman of AllMusic noted "Rock Your Body" as a stand-out from Justified, as did Jane Stevenson of Jam!, who interpreted its Jackson influence.
 Giving Justified a negative review, Caroline Sullivan of The Guardian noted "Rock Your Body" as "predictable".
 Complexs Tannis Spenser listed the song as the fifth best Justin Timberlake song, praising its "near perfect sing along chorus" and Timberlake's vocals.

 Pitchfork Media listed the song at 23 on their list of the best singles of 2003, with editor Dominique Leone writing "Rock Your Body" is "as fine an approximation of Off the Wall-era MJ as I've ever heard.
 The pleading falsetto is right on time, immediately preceded by tough talk about grabbing your girl (and a "couple more")-- the drama!"